-Recommendation No. ## Consultation Approaches Best Practices in Trade and Government Consultation on Trade Facilitation Matters
+Recommendation No. ## Consultation Approaches Best Practices in Trade and Government Co

+Best Practices in Trade and Government Consultation on Trade Facilitation Matters

-73 1 Introduction
+1 Introduction

-74 The key principles for trade facilitation, as conceptualized by the United Nations Centre for 75 Trade Facilitation and Electronic Business (UN/CEFACT), are simplification, standardization, 76 harmonization and transparency.
-Consultation across government agencies must consistently 77 include the participation of private sector stakeholders in order to achieve these key principles.
-78 Successful consultation approach will help encourage adoption of decisions by all parties 79 involved and stimulate innovative ideas through a collaborative exchange between Government 80 and Trade.
-This approach can help develop a best practice model that is based on trust, 81 understanding and genuine collaboration of all sides.
-This concept was recognized in UNECE 82 Recommendation No.4, National Trade Facilitation Organs.
+The key principles for trade facilitation, as conceptualized by the United Nations Centre for Trade Facilitation and Electronic Business (UN/CEFACT), are simplification, standardization, harmonization and transparency.
+Consultation across government agencies must consistently include the participation of private sector stakeholders in order to achieve these key principles.
+Successful consultation approach will help encourage adoption of decisions by all parties involved and stimulate innovative ideas through a collaborative exchange between Government and Trade.
+This approach can help develop a best practice model that is based on trust, understanding and genuine collaboration of all sides.
+This concept was recognized in UNECE Recommendation No.4, National Trade Facilitation Organs.
+"The needs of all parties, both private and public sectors, must be identified before solutions can be found and those best placed to explain their needs are those directly involved in the transaction chain."